odpi/specs/ODPi-Runtime.md

 Version Specifications
 -----------------------------

--   **[HADOOP_VERSION]** For this version of the ODPi Runtime Specification, Platforms MUST include a descendent of the Apache Hadoop 2.7 branch.
-Future versions MAY increase the base Apache Hadoop version.
+-   **[HADOOP_VERSION]** For this version of the ODPi Runtime Specification, Platforms MUST include a descendent of the Hadoop 2.7 branch.
+Future versions MAY increase the base Hadoop version.

 -   The Apache components in a Platform MUST have their source be 100% committed to an Apache source tree.